 Athens public transport map

-If you click on the icon on the left on the electronic map below, you can select to view only the subway, tram or suburban railway.
+If you click on the icon on the left on the Athens map online below, you can select to view only the subway, tram or suburban railway.
 The icons for the subway are colored to correspond to the three lines: green, red, and blue.